 Topical application of a corticosteroid with relatively high mineralocorticoid activity (isofluprednone acetate) to the mother's nipples resulted in prolonged QT interval, cushingoid appearance, severe hypertension, decreased growth and electrolyte abnormalities in her 2-month-old breastfed infant.
 The mother had used the cream since birth for painful nipples.[2]

 Effects on Lactation and Breastmilk

 Relevant published information was not found as of the revision date.
+Adequate endogenous adrenocorticoid levels are necessary for normal lactation.[2]

 Alternate Drugs to Consider

 (Topical) Hydrocortisone, Topical